langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 # LangSmith Self-Hosted on AWS — Deployment Walkthrough (P0)

-**Goal:** Get from zero → running LangSmith SH → first successful trace → basic health validation.
+**Goal:** Get from zero → running LangSmith Self-Hosted → first successful trace → basic health validation.
-**Assumption:** You passed [`PREFLIGHT.md`](./PREFLIGHT.md).
-If not, stop and do that first.
+**Prerequisite:** Complete the [`PREFLIGHT.md`](./PREFLIGHT.md) checklist before starting.
+This ensures your environment is ready and helps prevent common deployment issues.

-This walkthrough is intentionally opinionated and linear.
-Following it step-by-step ensures you stay on the reference path and can receive full support.
+This walkthrough provides a step-by-step path to deploy LangSmith Self-Hosted.
+Following it sequentially will help you avoid common pitfalls and ensure a successful deployment.

 ---

-## 0. Inputs You Must Decide Up Front
+## 0. Decisions to Make Before Starting

-Pick these *before* you touch Terraform:
+Before you begin deploying with Terraform, decide on the following:

 - **AWS Region:** `us-west-2` (example — pick one and stick to it)
 - **Environment name:** `dev` / `staging` / `prod` (do not share resources across envs)